bahrus/p-et-alia/README.md

 But I am quite excited to see Firefox has made some [giant leaps forward](https://blog.nightly.mozilla.org/2018/09/06/developer-tools-support-for-web-components-in-firefox-63/) in supporting universal web component debugging.

 In addition, you might find the following helpful.
 What follows requires support for [dynamic import]() and has been tested in Chrome and Firefox.
-I must say that Firefox has a number of suble features here not found in Chrome.
+I must say that Firefox has a number of subtle features here not found in Chrome.
 Bravo!

 In the console, type: